 \subsection{Main Results}

-For ImageNet, we follow current incremental batch learning models~\cite{rebuffi2016icarl,castro2018end} and report top-5 accuracy after every 100 classes are learned on all previous classes.
-We use the pre-trained ResNet-18 model from PyTorch as our final offline accuracy for normalizing the $\Omega_{\mathrm{all}}$ metric, which achieves 89.08\% top-5 accuracy.
+For ImageNet, we follow current incremental batch learning models~\cite{castro2018end,rebuffi2016icarl} and report top-5 accuracy after every 100 classes are learned on all previous classes.
+We use the pre-trained ResNet-18 model from PyTorch as our final offline accuracy for normalizing $\Omega_{\mathrm{all}}$, which achieves 89.08\% top-5 accuracy.
 For End-to-End, we use numbers provided by the authors for ImageNet and do not include results for CORe50 since we were not able to run the model ourselves.

 For CORe50, we evaluate each model after every 1,200 samples are observed.
 For CORe50, we report top-1 accuracy and normalize $\Omega_{\mathrm{all}}$ to the offline learner, which achieves 93.62\% accuracy at the final time-step of the iid ordering.
 The iCaRL and End-to-End incremental batch learning models are trained on batches of 100 classes at a time for ImageNet and two classes at a time for CORe50, where they may loop over the batches until they have learned them.
 This gives these models a significant advantage over the SLDA and ExStream streaming models.
-Parameter settings for all models are given in the Supplemental Materials.
-We report our final $\Omega_{\mathrm{all}}$ scores in Table~\ref{tab:classification-results} and provide forgetting curves for ImageNet and CORe50 in Fig.~\ref{fig:main-results-imagenet}.
+Parameter settings for all models are in the Appendix.
+We report our final $\Omega_{\mathrm{all}}$ scores in Table~\ref{tab:classification-results} and a forgetting curve for ImageNet is in Fig.~\ref{fig:main-results-imagenet}.